WGO International Meetings Call for Bids

 - To provide official endorsement of the meeting.

-- To participate actively and maintain an equal role in the development of the scientific program.
+- To participate actively and maintain an equal role in the oversight of the meeting planning and organization and development of the scientific program.

-- To present WGO educational activities within the framework of the program (e.g., Training Centers, Train the Trainers, Guidelines and Cascades, work of the committees and interest groups, etc.)
+- To present WGO programs within the framework of the scientific program (e.g., Training Centers, Train the Trainers, Guidelines and Cascades, Guidelines, World Digestive Health Day, and work of the committees and interest groups, etc.)

-- To play a key role in the promotion of the activity via the communication mechanisms available (website, WGO publications, mailings to WGO members, etc.)
+- To play a key role in the promotion of the activity via the communication mechanisms available (social media, website, WGO publications, mailings to WGO members, etc.)